secemp9/stackdump2txt/README.md

 And many other things.
 This is a design choice, but I don't mind expanding it to support those too (I made this in two weeks, so please understand).

+# Errors

+There is one recurrent error you might see (especially when using the tool on the SO/main site) and it's encoding error (don't recall the exact trace so I'll have to rerun it again, and I'll edit this out).
+But basically, I made a slight modification on the formatting to know where exactly it fail, when it does.

+I basically use the formatting above, but add `FAILED:` in front of each, so `COMMENT:` become `FAILED:COMMENT:` instead.
+I'll fix the encoding error later, don't worry...

 # Why

 Ah yes.
 There are a lot of reasons for this.
 The following is a non-exhaustive list of that: